mrciolino/wiki-backup/locations/Mardun.md

 title: Mardun
 description: The first world of the Low Bar Brawlers campaign
 published: true
-date: 2025-04-18T18:04:36.080Z
+date: 2025-04-18T18:05:58.255Z
 tags:
 editor: markdown
 dateCreated: 2024-07-28T16:09:23.664Z
 ---

 # Mardun
 Mardun is the first world of the Low Bar Brawlers campaign.
-It is the home of locations such as [Fort Suro](/locations/Mardun/Fort-Suro) and [Allford/Alltricia](/locations/Mardun/Allford), and the main world that "The Darmuth Saga" takes place in.
+It is the home of locations such as [Fort Suro](/locations/Mardun/Fort-Suro) and [Allford/Alltricia](/locations/Mardun/Allford), and the main world that "[The Darmuth Saga](/Seasons/campaign_1/Season_2)" takes place in.

 - [**Wyrmford**](/locations/Mardun) *The Riverlands of Trade and Steam (Temperate, Deep Green)*
 **Notable Cities: [Allford](/locations/Mardun/Allford), [Hastow](/locations/Mardun/Hastow), [Demsford](/locations/Mardun/Demsford)**